 By Taylor Jenkins Reid, a fun and breezy story of sex, drugs and rock 'n roll

-Daisy Jones & the Six is the latest release from Taylor Jenkins Reid (of The Seven Lives of Evelyn Hugo fame) and it’s all about sex, drugs and rock ‘n roll.
+Daisy Jones & the Six is the latest release from Taylor Jenkins Reid (of The Seven Husbands of Evelyn Hugo fame) and it’s all about sex, drugs and rock ‘n roll.
 It tells the story of the rise and fall of a fictional 70’s rock band through an “oral history” (think VH1’s Behind the Scenes).

 It’s also the March selection from Reese’s Book Club.
 Overall, I think Reese’s selections are pretty good.
 There’s definitely a hard slant towards more plot-focused books that will work well as movie or TV adaptations — probably because her book club serves as a feeder for her production company — but, clearly there’s an audience for those titles, as evidenced by the popularity of this book.
 This one in particular is being adapted into a 13-episode series on Amazon.